MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/online-store-overview.md

 ## Deploy a new e-commerce tenant

 During initialization of an e-commerce site, you will be prompted for a domain name.
-For more information on domains in Commerce, see [configure your domain name](configure-your-domain-name.md) and [domains in Dynamics 365 Commerce](domains-commerce.md).
+For more information on domains in Commerce, see [Configure your domain name](configure-your-domain-name.md) and [Domains in Dynamics 365 Commerce](domains-commerce.md).
 To deploy a new e-commerce tenant using [Microsoft Dynamics Lifecycle Services (LCS)](https://docs.microsoft.com/en-us/dynamics365/unified-operations/dev-itpro/lifecycle-services/lcs-user-guide), follow the steps in [Deploy a new e-commerce tenant](deploy-ecommerce-site).
-Once your e-commerce tenant is setup in LCS, a link will be provided to Commerce site builder wjere you can initialize and configure your e-commerce site(s).
+Once your e-commerce tenant is setup in LCS, a link will be provided to Commerce site builder where you can initialize and configure your e-commerce site(s).

 ## Initialize your e-commerce site